 Description:

-About 700m long reef situated just south of the Marine Science .
+An about 700m long reef situated just south of the Marine Science Institute.

 The site descends in the middle rapidly to a depth of more than

-30.m creating 2 outward shallow sites as named sometimes First
+30m, creating two outward shallow sites, named First

 The site is perfect for snorkeling at the right side area .